 If you want an autographed copy, a review copy, an interview, or anything else related to this book, contact me and we'll try to arrange it:

-Staring into the night sky, an inhabitant of the planet Jeroun sees a glittering string of objects stretching before the moon.
+Staring into the night sky, an inhabitant of Jeroun sees a glittering string of objects stretching before the moon.
 The Needle, in all actuality a collection of iron spheres large enough to affect the tides, is the god Adrash's ultimatum to the people on the planet below:

 Prove yourselves worthy, or be destroyed.

 Vedas is a member of the Black Suits, an order of men and women who show their opposition to Adrash by staging battles in the streets.
 Having witnessed the death of a child in his care, knowing himself to be responsible, he sets off on a journey to the decennial fighting tournament in Danoor.